kajuberdut/xirr_lite/readme.md

 # xirr_lite

 xirr_lite contains a number of example implimentation of a xirr which function in python either with or without dependencies.
 This example MIGHT be useful if you are seeking a zero dependency solution OR if you already have numpy as a dependency and are seeking to avoid adding others.
+Rather that install xirr_lite, the best result probably comes from directly copying an implimentation.

 ## Installation & Usage